pabigot/rng4xsd/README.md

-This repository contains [RelaxNG](http://relaxng.org/) schema for the [W3C XML Schema Definition Language](http://www.w3.org/TR/xmlschema-1).
+This repository contains [RELAX NG](http://relaxng.org/) schema for the [W3C XML Schema Definition Language](http://www.w3.org/TR/xmlschema-1).

 The work is based on